1

 01

-Atonement
+reviewed: Atonement

 Pretty pretty writing.
 Man knows how to metaphor.
 Ending seemed a bit cheap though.